-What Happens After a Third DUI Conviction in Chandler?
+What Happens After a Third DUI Conviction in Gilbert?

 Furthermore, applicable fines typically start at around $4,000 up to $150,000 depending on the circumstances, and convicted defendants will be subject to a mandatory minimum one-year license suspension.
 At the discretion of the judge overseeing the case, convicted parties may also have to attend an alcohol or drug abuse program, fulfill community service requirements, and install an ignition interlock device in their vehicle that would prevent the engine from starting if they are intoxicated.

-Seek Help from a Chandler Attorney with a Second-Offense DUI Charge
+Seek Help from a Gilbert Attorney with a Second-Offense DUI Charge

 Even if you have never been arrested for or convicted of driving under the influence before, it is still a good idea to seek legal representation from an attorney familiar with handling DUI cases.
 However, if you do have a prior record of driving under the influence, help from qualified legal counsel may be your only chance at avoiding extremely stiff penalties.